acamilo/RobotInterfaceBoard/README.md

 ### "It wont program..."

 * Unplug everything from all IO (If this fixes it, check the pins and voltages, also check for diode dead-shorts check https://github.com/WPIRoboticsEngineering/RobotInterfaceBoard#pins-to-never-use )

 * Use a lab supplied (or known good) USB Micro cable (if this works replace cable)

 * Program an example script using Lab computer   (if this works have them re-download the pre-packaged arduino from https://github.com/WPIRoboticsEngineering/RobotInterfaceBoard#personal-computer-install-windows--supported )

 * Check to see if the processor or regulator is HOT.
-If it is, a dead-short of over-voltage event occured and the device si dead forever.
+If it is, a dead-short or over-voltage event occured and the device is dead forever.
 Replace.

 * Hold Boot button and Strobe the enable button to set core into bootloader mode.
 Try to program.
 (If this helps, you are printing too much data to the serial port)